-Fees for lessons in 2021 are $40 for a 30-minute individual lesson and $30 for a shared lesson.
+Fees for lessons in 2023 are $42 for a 30-minute individual lesson and $30 for a shared lesson.
 Payment is made per term and in advance to the teacher.
 GST may be added by some teachers.
-There are 8 lessons per Term, may vary considering public holidays, excursions and other interruptions.
+The number of lessons per Term, may vary considering public holidays, excursions and other interruptions.

 Music Tuition Form